theandrelima/pydantic-serdes/README.md

 pydantic-serdes is a Pydantic-based tool designed to act as a conduit between serialized data and Python objects.
 It not only facilitates the transformation of complex serialized data into Python objects, but also ensures stringent data validation.
-Think of it as the coach that transports your data from the realm of serialization into the world of Python, and vice-versa, all the while maintaining the integrity and structure of your data.
+Think of it as the wizard that transports your data from the realm of serialization into the world of Python, and vice-versa, all the while maintaining the integrity and structure of your data.

 > *DISCLAMER*: